 Some of the other essential traits of a Director of Nursing are:

 - extensive knowledge of the workings of one’s particular facility

 - the drive to continue to learn and adapt to improve one’s work environment and improve the quality of life of others

 - the ability to balance positive reinforcement with constructive criticism

 The Biggest Challenges That Directors of Nursing Face

 One of the most difficult parts about being a Director of Nursing is holding your staff accountable, Oliver noted.
 “That is hard to maintain because they’re stressed and working hard,” he said.
 “You then have to come to them and tell them that they messed up.”
-He explained that one must find a tone that is encouraging and highlights the positive contributes one has made while also motivating them to improve upon their performance in other areas.
+He explained that one must find a tone that is encouraging and highlights the positive contributions one has made while also motivating staff members to improve upon their performance in other areas.